Mythanis/ManUpGodsWay/replit.md

 ✓ **Streak UI Update Fix**: Fixed cache invalidation issue where streak updates weren't appearing in dashboard due to aggressive caching of user data
 ✓ **Streak Date Comparison Fix**: Resolved timezone conversion issues in streak calculation by using simple date string comparisons (YYYY-MM-DD format) instead of complex timezone conversions
 ✓ **Message Restoration System**: Implemented automatic conversation restoration for direct messages - when a user sends a message to someone who deleted their conversation, the conversation automatically reappears for the receiver with real-time updates
+✓ **Interactive Discussion Pop-outs**: Community discussions are now clickable and open in full-screen pop-out dialogs where users can view the complete discussion, read all replies, and add new messages with real-time updates

 # User Preferences